imjyz/rocketmq/docs/en/RIP-84-Consumer-Tag.md

 1. **Prefer reading messages from cache:** Pull messages from the cache based on the current consumer’s consumer-tag.
 If the number of messages already read reaches maxMsgNums, immediately return the response.

-2. **Prevent excessive backlog:** Calculate the difference between the current `read-offset` and the `commit-offset`.
+2. **Prevent unbounded cache growth:** Calculate the difference between the current `read-offset` and the `commit-offset`.
 If this difference exceeds the configurable threshold MaxPendingMessages, stop reading new messages from the commitLog.
 This mechanism manifests as "message backlog" on the client side.

 3. **Apply subscription filters:** When reading messages from the commitLog, first apply subscription filters.
 Messages that do not match are skipped, and the next message is read.